VoltLang/Website/doc/setup/volta.md

 ## Windows ##

 The only compiler that has been used to compile Volta on Windows is DMD.
 Install DMD and MinGW.
-You'll want a 32 bit MingW that outputs DWARF exception information.
+You'll want a 32 bit MinGW that outputs DWARF exception information.

 Using MinGW's bash prompt, compile LLVM -- be sure to use